godzola/geo-search-service/README.md

 /latlon?lat=23.456&lon=43.567
 ```

 They return some simple json strings in the body of the response.
 Among the data that come back are the polygon rings and printable names for different geographic areas.
-I.e. you could use the gos info from a tablet or phone and display its location on a map with the surrounding geographic area named and colored.
+I.e. you could use the geo info from a tablet or phone and display its location on a map with the surrounding geographic area named and colored.

 Here are some instructions to get you up and running.